minimaxir/ctrl-gce/README.md

 ### Links

-The `Links` control code allows you to specify a URL and have the model attempt to extrapolate the corresponding article.
+The `Links` control code allows you to specify a URL and/or a prompt text and have the model attempt to extrapolate the corresponding article.
 Examples:

 `Links https://www.buzzfeednews.com/article/annehelenpetersen/jeremy-renner-app-trolling-career-hurt-locker-avengers`